Skip to content

 To pay SSP to an employee

-- Confirm your employee has provided the certificate.
+2. Confirm that your employee has provided the certificate.
 Enter the number of leave days and average daily earnings.

-You've now added SSP to the employee's pay run.
-It is only included in their current pay run.
+You've now added SSP to the employee's current pay run.

 Related Solutions